-The Selection Official will consider the findings of the merit review and may consider any of the Program Policy Factors described above.
+The Selection Official will consider the findings of the merit review and may consider any of the Program Policy Factors described above as well as the amount of funds available.
+As part of the selection process, DOE reserves the right to seek clarifications in writing from those applications deemed to have the highest scientific merit in order to facilitate the selection process.